Rookid21/Powershell-Scripts/README.md

-# Windows-Notification-PS
+# Powershell Scripts

-Powershell script that sends a Windows notification to a specific URL
+1)Windows powershell script that creates a notification using Toast.